 Leigh Ann Watson, an A student at Grandsboro High School, sees winning a writing school scholarship as her only way out of a small town and not living the nowhere life her mother has working as a waitress.
 However, her chances at the scholarship are endangered by the cruel history teacher Mrs Tingle who marks her project down.
 Luke Churner steals a copy of the History Finals for Leigh Ann but Mrs Tingle catches her with it in her backpack.
 Leigh Ann, Luke and her best friend Jo Lynn go to Mrs Tingle’s house to plead with her not to go to the principal.
 They fight and Mrs Tingle is shot and wounded with a crossbow.
 They tie her up in her bed as they try to work out what to do.
 However, from her confinement, Mrs Tingle sees each of their weaknesses and uses these to turn them against each other.

 Kevin Williamson is that all-too-rare example of a screenwriter becoming a celebrity – indeed, Williamson is one of the few examples where a film’s promotion carries the writer’s name above that of the stars.
-Williamson made a big splash with his script for the witty slasher film deconstruction Scream (1996) and maintained the same genre in-jokey style with his subsequent scripts for I Know What You Did Last Summer (1997), Scream 2 (1997), The Faculty (1998), Cursed (2005) and Scre4m/Scream 4 (2011), as well as creating tv’s hit teen series Dawson’s Creek (1998-2003) and subsequent series such as Glory Days (2002), Hidden Palms (2007), The Vampire Diaries (2009-17), The Secret Circle (2011-2), The Following (2013-5), Stalker (2014-5) and Time After Time (2017).
+Williamson made a big splash with his script for the witty slasher film deconstruction Scream (1996) and maintained the same genre in-jokey style with his subsequent scripts for I Know What You Did Last Summer (1997) and The Faculty (1998).
+(See below for Kevin Williamson’s other genre works).
 Teaching Mrs. Tingle (called Killing Mrs. Tingle until the Columbine high school massacre just before the film’s opening provoked panic retitling) was Kevin Williamson’s debut (and so far only outing) as director.

 Several times throughout Kevin Williamson has a running gag about the meaning of the word ‘irony’.
 Such is apt for there seems no better word to describe Kevin Williamson’s style of writing than ‘ironic’ – his is a body of films that almost entirely make their play out of ironic juxtapositions of expected screen cliches and reality.
 Here though Williamson has toned down the persistent genre in-referencing that has littered his scripts to date – although there is a running gag throughout that keeps comparing Helen Mirren tied and bound to her bed to Linda Blair in The Exorcist (1973).
 (Williamson later returned to an even more elaborate deconstruction of The Exorcist in his tv series Glory Days).

-Among the cast, Katie Holmes (who was in fact discovered on Williamson’s Dawson’s Creek) is insipid and bland – one fails to see what her popularity is all about.
+Among the cast, Katie Holmes (who was in fact discovered on Williamson’s Dawson’s Creek) is insipid and bland.
 Helen Mirren brings a touch of class to the project.
 She is slumming it and does not exactly stretch herself in the role but wields well the acid-dripping sarcasm that only the British seem to manage with aplomb.
 However, it is the enormously talented Marisa Coughlan who manages to steal the show out from under everybody.
 Her single-handed enactment of The Exorcist is an hysterical set-piece that alone makes the film worth seeing.